Dre Campbell Farm

 20. Garlic Spray

-To make a homemade Japanese beetle spray using garlic, purée five cloves in a cup of water.
+To make a homemade Japanese beetle spray with garlic, purée 5 cloves in 1 cup of water.
 Next, add a teaspoon of liquid soap to the solution.
 Finally, strain and spray your plants.

 Use the measurement as a guide for larger concoctions.
 The beetles will likely stay away once you apply garlic spray to your plants.